gioui/giouiorg/content/index.md

 - [Sointu](https://github.com/vsariola/sointu/), a modular software synthesizer to easily produce music for 4k intros.
 - [Photon](https://gitlab.com/microo8/photon), a fast RSS reader as light as a photon.

-## Contributing

-Post patches to the [gio-patches list](https://lists.sr.ht/~eliasnaur/gio-patches).
-No Sourcehut account is required and you can post without being subscribed.

-You can also use the Sourcehut web-based flow for submitting patches, similar to other source forges.
-See the [contribution guide](/doc/contribute) for more details.

 ## Sponsors

 <div class="sponsor">